JohnFBartlett/Markov-Chatbot/README.md

 # Python-Projects
-For personal projects that use at least a substantial amount of Python (used PyCharm IDE)
+For personal projects that use at least a substantial amount of Python